-St. Francis also offers a newer type of mammogram known as breast tomosynthesis or 3D mammography.
+St. Francis also offers 3-D mammography (also known as breast tomosynthesis).
 For this, the breast is compressed once and a machine takes many low-dose x-rays as it moves over the breast.
 A computer then puts the images together into a 3-dimensional picture.
-This uses more radiation than most standard 2-view mammograms, but it may allow doctors to see the breast tissues more clearly.
+While this screening uses more radiation than most standard 2-view mammograms, it also allow doctors to see the breast tissues more clearly.
 Some studies have suggested it might lower the chance of being called back for follow-up testing.
 It may also be able to find more cancers.

 We’re solely focused on you and your breast health.

 We want you to expect exceptional and professional care here.
 As a center that focuses exclusively on breast imaging and diagnostics, our radiologists have among them more than 50 years of experience, along with advanced training in BSGI and dedicated breast MRI.